stanley101music/CTF/Contest/Flare-On/2014/README.md

 * This is the function that will be called when the user click the DECODE! button
 * The unreadable string we've seen is ```text3```
 * The flag might be hidden in ```text``` or ```text2```
-* We can set breakpoint before it returns and take a look at the value of each variables
+* We can set breakpoint before it returns and take a look at the value of each variables<br>
   ![](img/C1%20-%20flag.png)
   * The flag is stored in ```text```
 ### Flag